snok/django-auth-adfs/docs/oauth2_explained.rst

 a signed JWT token (JSON Web Token) containing claims about the user.

-``django-auth-adfs`` uses this access token to validate the issuer of the token by verifying the signature and also uses it to keep de Django users database up to date and at the same time authenticate users.
+``django-auth-adfs`` uses this access token to validate the issuer of the token by verifying the signature and also uses it to keep the Django users database up to date and at the same time authenticate users.

 Depending on the version of ADFS, there's support for different pieces of these protocol.